 Dropping the shaming and blaming, for instance, is positive communication.
 It is also very powerful.
 It softens things between you, leaves some silence where there was conflict, and produces the space for your husband to think for himself about the role alcohol is playing in his life.
 So you are already practicing positive communication by simply disengaging without commentary.

 The other strategies to improve and make communication positive can also be used.
 It is indeed a little hard but could include statements like these:

 - It must be hard to face the loss of that job.

 - I know you are trying to control your drinking, perhaps tomorrow will be better.
 Good night.

 - It makes me sad when I see that you have been drinking, Good night

 - I haven’t always responded well to your drinking, I will try harder.

 - I see that you have been drinking, I’m going to give you some space.
 Good night.
 I am committed to trying harder to not disrespect you when you drink.

 The goal of adding in positive communication as you disengage is to pull out without causing upset at you.
 It’s not going to turn things around in terms of his drinking in the moment.
 Rather, it’s finding some softer, neutral ways to let him know things aren’t okay, that you’re pulling away at this time.

 If I were more technologically inclined I would end this post with an audio of wild applause.
 You are making the changes in your relationship that are most likely to work.
-You are cleaning up your end of things, and in the process highlighting and pushing onto your husband what is his responsibility to resolve.
-You are giving him the chance to see and address the drinking.
+You are cleaning up your end of things.
+Inn the process, you are highlighting and pushing onto your husband what is his responsibility to resolve.
+You are also giving him the chance to see and address the drinking.
 This is huge.